 This courses focuses on the principles of good supervision and leadership as they apply to day-to-day hospitality operations.
 Topics include recruiting, selection, orientation, compensation and benefits, motivation, teamwork, coaching, employee training and development, performance standards, discipline, employee assistance programs, health and safety, conflict management, communicating and delegating, and decision making and control.

-Co-requisites: None HRTM 1230 - Internship
+HRTM 1230 - Internship